 Welcome to the LIT 317 Research Guide.
 This guide will help you find scholarly books and articles to use for your annotated bibliography.
-This tab will get you started with finding books using the main library search, and finding articles using MLA International Bibliography and Humanities Abstracts, JSTOR, and Google Scholar.
+This tab will get you started with finding books and articles using the main library search, as well as more specific tools such as JSTOR and Humanities Abstracts.
 Each section below has a "how-to" video to help you with your searching.

 If you have any questions or need help, please feel free to contact me, your librarian:

 Available for one-on-one meetings (in-person or via Zoom).
 Email to schedule.